tunagencSU/DSA-210-Term-Project/README.md

 | Evaluation Model (`rf_model`) | 2022 – 2024 (1,680 rows) | Reports honest performance (R², MAE) on held-out 2025 |
 | Production Model (`rf_production`) | 2022 – 2025 (2,528 rows) | Generates forecasts for 2026+ using the freshest data |

-The most important design choice in the whole project: instead of predicting absolute visitor numbers directly, the model predicts *relative demand in log-space* — basically a ratio of how busy a location is compared to its own annual average.
-The reason is that seasonal patterns generalize well across locations (summer is busier everywhere), but location size does not (Abant gets way more visitors than Şaşvat Karagöl).
-By decoupling these two things and reconstructing the absolute forecast at the end through multiplication, the model can transfer seasonal knowledge across locations without getting confused by scale differences.
+The most important design choice in this project was to predict relative demand rather than absolute visitor numbers.
+Essentially, the model predicts how busy a location is compared to its own yearly average.
+This is because seasonal patterns are similar everywhere, but the total number of visitors varies greatly (for example, Abant vs. Şavşat Karagöl).
+By separating the seasonal trend from the location's actual size, the model can easily apply seasonal knowledge to all sites without being confused by scale differences.

 ### Feature engineering (48 → 17 selected features)